Megyn Kelly Talks About Hosting ‘Today’ Show, Matt Lauer Calls Her ‘Remarkable’

 Matt Lauer raved about Megyn Kelly to a reporter with TV Insider.

 “I’ve seen her on morning shows.
 She’s multitalented and would fit right in [at NBC].
+She’s a remarkable broadcaster and journalist, a real force.”

 Matt Lauer Opens Up About 20 Years at @TODAYshow, His Cohosts, and New Coworker @megynkelly https://t.co/81mcqSJh6i pic.twitter.com/JpDatDlOyV